krashkanter/team-gini-lybry/README.md

 # Technology Stack ??
 Flutter: Cross-platform framework for beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
-Text-to-Speech API: Provides the read-aloud functionality.
+Text-to-Speech API (dictionaryapi): For dictionary features and pronunciation.
-Local Database (SQLite/Firestore): Manages the library and reading preferences.
+Cloud Database (Firestore): Manages the library data.

 ## Contributing ??
 We welcome contributions!
 Please fork this repository and submit a pull request with your improvements or bug fixes.